Shielding of external magnetic field by dynamic nuclear polarization in (In,Ga)As quantum dots: Experimental results

 Obviously, an electron in a particular quantum dot precesses on a single mode.
 The extended mode spectrum is an ensemble effect, where each mode amplitude represents the fraction of dots in the ensemble with the associated precession frequency.
 That this frequency stays for large dot fractions below that corresponding to the end field of the sweep, means that this field is partly shielded.
-The largest dot fraction remains even stuck at the precession frequency of the sweep start and does not experience the increase of $B_{\rm x}$ by 1.3\,T at all - the field strength increase is totally compensated~\footnote{A detailed analysis of the constituent mode amplitudes can be found in Supplementary Note 2.}.
-This is remarkable, bearing some phenomenological resemblance to the Meissner effect in superconductors, in which the external magnetic field is pushed out of the superconductor by surface currents of corresponding amplitude.
+The largest dot fraction remains even stuck at the precession frequency of the sweep start and does not experience the increase of $B_{x}$ by 1.3\,T at all; the field strength increase from $2\,$T up to $3.3\,$T is totally compensated.